-STEP 1: Initial manuscript evaluation
+STEP 1: Initial Manuscript Evaluation

-Due to the large number of papers submitted each year to this journal (circa 8,000), the Production Editor first evaluates the manuscript for ‘fit’ and ‘compliance’ to the journal’s mission and publication standards.
+The Editor first evaluates the manuscript for ‘fit’ and ‘compliance’ to the journal’s mission and publication standards.
 Those rejected at this stage are insufficiently original, have serious scientific flaws, have poor grammar or English language, or are outside the aims and scope of the journal.

-STEP 2: Peer Review Processing
+STEP 2: Peer Review

-Those papers that meet the minimum criteria are passed on to at least 2 experts for review; these may include members of the Editorial Board, audited reviewers nominated by the Author or those from the list of approved journal reviewers.
+Those papers that meet the minimum criteria are passed on to at least 2 experts for review; these may include members of the Editorial Board, audited reviewers nominated by the Author, or those from the list of approved journal reviewers.
 Reviewers are asked to complete a proforma and to indicate reviews that may be required of the paper for publication.

-- Type of peer review This journal employs double blind reviewing, where the referees remain anonymous to authors throughout the
+- Type of peer review This journal employs double-blind reviewing, where the referees remain anonymous to authors throughout the

 - How long does the review process take?
 Typically manuscripts are reviewed within 4 weeks of submission but substantially longer review times are not uncommon, especially for papers on esoteric topics where finding qualified referees can itself take months.
 Should the referees' reports contradict one another, or a report is unduly delayed, a further expert opinion is often sought.
 Revised manuscripts are usually returned to the initial referees upon receipt.
-Referees may and frequently do request more than one revision of a
+Referees may and frequently do request more than one revision of a paper.

 STEP 3: Notification/ Publication

-- Editor's decision is final: Referees advise the Editor, who is responsible for the final decision to accept or reject the
+- Editor's decision is final: Referees advise the Editor, who is responsible for the final decision to accept or reject the paper.